NCSU-Libraries/collection_guides/README.md

-# ArchivesSpace Public (finding aids)
+# Collection guides

 A Ruby on Rails application for presenting archival finding aids that uses data imported from ArchivesSpace.
 Used for [NCSU Libraries Special Collections Research Center Collection Guides](http://www.lib.ncsu.edu/findingaids/).
 Search across finding aids is provided via Apache Solr.

 ## Requirements

-* Ruby 4.1 or higher
+* Ruby 4.2 or higher
-* Apache Solr 4 or higher
+* Apache Solr 5 or higher
 * Cron (for scheduled updates of data from ArchivesSpace)

 ## Configuration